 Is your old flash unit safe to use on your new electronic camera?

 Some older strobes (and infrared strobe triggers) use high voltages in the trigger circuit.
-For mechanical cameras, this is fine — but many newer, electronically-driven or digital cameras can be damaged by excessive strobe voltages.
+For mechanical cameras like the one shown above, this is fine — but many newer, electronically-driven or digital cameras can be damaged by excessive strobe voltage.

 How much is too much?
 What voltage might my own strobe generate?
 This page tries to help answer those questions.
 It contains a table of strobe trigger voltages, a few measured by myself but most contributed by readers of this site, along with some information about specific camera makes and the strobes that light them… first cameras, then strobes.